DLSU-CCAPDEV/2021T2-G41/README.md

     <img src="https://user-images.githubusercontent.com/55874439/112708392-bda40080-8eec-11eb-9a11-e6c412980db5.png"/>
 </p>

 Kanau is an educational web app to aid knowledge retention for Japanese learners through the presentation of flashcards.
 The review interval of these flashcards are calculated based on how well a user remembers them.
 It also contains a self-hosted Japanese Dictionary, complete with sample sentences and an easy add-to-card feature.
+Click [here]() for the full specification of the project.

 ## Heroku Deployed Application
 [https://kanau.herokuapp.com](https://kanau.herokuapp.com)